 Jewish text: Liturgy

-This session is an in-depth exploration of how choices regarding clothing—particularly choices for a special event—are impacted by ideas about tradition, modesty, beauty, attraction, and social convention.
-Students will explore the way that clothing choices can create harmony or tension, looking at dynamics of conforming, resisting, and opting out.
+This session is an in-depth exploration of how choices regarding clothing—particularly during a pandemic—are impacted by ideas about tradition, modesty, beauty, attraction, and social convention.
+Students will explore their feelings around clothes for everything from virtual school to zoom b’nai mitzvah.

 This session is still available in our in-person portal, but due to the content, is not being recommended for a covid-19 world.
 This session is specifically for communities where it is typical for pre-teens to have a social event with DJs, food, music, and games.
 Preteens explore the peer pressures around b’nai mitzvah celebrations and reflect on values that can guide them in how they experience, plan, and participate in celebrations.